axxapy/jIRCii/readme.txt

+!!!
+THIS README IS DEPRECATED
+ANT IS NOT USED ANYMORE TO BUILD THIS PROJECT
+SEE README.md
+!!!

 This is just a short, sweet, and simple readme for the actual source code.

 This code should be reasonably stable.